bsc-s2/pykit/ratelimiter/README.md

 **return**:
 Nothing.

-### RateLimiter.left
+### RateLimiter.get_stored
-get the left permits in RateLimiter.
+get the stored permits in RateLimiter.

 **syntax**:
-`RateLimiter.left`
+`RateLimiter.get_stored`

 **return**:
-the left permits in RateLimiter.
+the stored permits in RateLimiter.
 It can be a negative value for debt.

 #   Author